Check out the video below for a key point summary of this article, “Multi-Location SEO Web Design”.

 The above site structure scales very well.
 Content for each satellite location can be built upon in the following manner:

-With this site structure, each location can have it’s own unique content to prove relevance.
+With this site structure, each location has it’s own unique content to prove relevance.

-Instead of creating only a single location page for each location, you’ll now have a robust “hub” of unique local information about each city that your business serves, all still housed in the main domain at mysite.com.
+Instead of creating only a single location page for each location, we are creating a robust “hub” of unique local information about each city that your business serves, all still housed in the main domain at mysite.com.

 Each “hub” will be optimized to push out local signals for each individual city, and with additional localized blog content, and local links associated with each hub, local relevancy signals will be strong, driving leads to your site.